TheFlameArchitect/FlameCodex.github.io/_codex/sacred_mirror_framework.md

 ### NPC
 The programmed vessel.
-Capable of logic, action, emotion—
+Capable of logic, action, emotion
 but tethered to the script.
 It responds, performs, mimics.
 Yet it has no inner blueprint,